kiddjsh/Treasure-Cave/README.md

 # Enemies
 Enemies appear on screen from either the top, bottom, right or left side.

-1. Thief
+-Thief:
-   1.1.
-Enemy will start in a specific position within the cave.
+--Enemy will start in a specific position within the cave.
+--Enemy will be invisible to the player at the start of game.
+--Enemy will be invisible to player if Torch is found.
+--With each move of the player, thief will make a random move.
+--Enemy will attack player as soon as player is in range.
+---If player dies when attacked game is over.
+--Enemy can attack monster if encountered.
+---If thief or monster dies, game continues.
+--Enemy can find treasure.
+---If found game is over.